DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 		}]
 	}
 ```

-also add the locations to your custome code you want to test.
-In the above example it 'app' and 'gis.'
+You also need to add the locations to your custome modules you want to test.
+In the above example 'app' and 'gis.' is where we have some modules/app to test.